TheReasonedSchemer2ndEd/CodeFromTheReasonedSchemer2ndEd/README.md

 # Code from `The Reasoned Schemer, Second Edition`

-Code from The Reasoned Schemer, Second Edition, by Daniel P. Friedman, William E. Byrd, Oleg Kiselyov and Jason Hemann, 2018 MIT Press.
+Code from `The Reasoned Schemer, Second Edition`, by Daniel P. Friedman, William E. Byrd, Oleg Kiselyov and Jason Hemann, 2018 MIT Press.

 https://mitpress.mit.edu/books/reasoned-schemer-second-edition

+The code in this repository is covered under the MIT License (see the [LICENSE](./LICENSE) file).
+The contents of `The Reasoned Schemer, Second Edition` is &copy; 2018 Massachusetts Institute of Technology, all rights reserved.

 `trs2-impl.scm` includes the implementation of the language used in the book, from Chapter 10 &amp; Appendix A